Built around site execution

 TrialsNest keeps sensitive recruiting workflows aligned to the secure backend boundary instead of adding PHI handling to public pages.

-For research sites is built for research sites, site directors, and coordinator teams that need a clearer way to manage clinical trial recruitment activity, patient follow-up, and operational visibility.
+Clinical trial recruitment software for research sites is built for research sites, site directors, and coordinator teams that need a concrete way to manage clinical trial recruitment activity, patient follow-up, and operational reporting.

 The capability connects to the broader TrialsNest workflow across patient interest, prescreening, coordinator review, records readiness, scheduling, and sponsor-safe reporting.